gi1mic/ADF5355_frequency_generator/README.md

 Other than that one rotary encoder changes the frequency up/down while pressing it jumps to preset frequencies.
 The other sets tuning step size while pressing it sets output level between -5dBm to +2dBm.

+At the request of VE7XDT I added a long press option to the frequency adjustment encoder.
+This toggles output pin B4 to select between an internal or external clock source using external hardware.

 The Bluepill board I use is preprogrammed with the maple DFU boot-loader which greatly simplifies programming from the Arduino IDE.

 The Arduino IDE (V1.8.13) was configured for a generic SMT32F1xx and the upload method set to "Maple DFU Bootloader 2.0".